sentrysoftware/metricshub/metricshub-doc/src/site/markdown/index.md

 **${solutionName}** is available in 2 editions:

-* **Community edition**: it includes fundamental features of the solution and connectors developed or contributed by the community members.
+* **Community edition**: it includes fundamental features of the solution and connectors contributed by the community members.
-The MetricsHub foundation enables the monitoring of both Windows and Linux systems and collecting metrics exposed by MIB2 and LibreHardwareMonitor.
+The MetricsHub foundation enables the monitoring of operating systems (Windows, Linux, etc.) and collecting metrics exposed by the [**Community Connectors**](#Community_Connectors) such as MIB2 or LibreHardwareMonitor.
 Additionally, the MetricsHub empowers users to create directives specifying how to monitor any resource with minimal configuration, involving low-code principles.

 * **Enterprise edition**: In addition to the features included in the community edition, the enterprise edition includes the library of 250+ *Hardware Connectors*, **${solutionName}** becomes capable of performing the monitoring of almost any system from any manufacturer (**Cisco**, **Dell**, **EMC**, **Fujitsu**, **Hitachi**, **HP**, **IBM**, **Lenovo**, **NetApp**, **Oracle**, etc.) through `SNMP`, `IPMI`, `HTTP`, `WBEM`, `WMI`, `WINRM` or `SSH`.